Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 We conjecture that, for projective varieties, the only obstruction to being mildly bounded is the presence of a rational curve.

-\begin{conjecture} If $k$ is a field of characteristic zero and $X$ is a projective variety over $k$ such that $X_{\overline{k}}$ has no rational curves, then $X$ is mildly bounded over $k$. \end{conjecture} The following result says that our conjecture holds for surfaces, under a suitable assumption on the Albanese variety.
+\begin{conjecture} If $X$ is a projective variety over $k$ with no rational curves, then $X$ is mildly bounded over $k$. \end{conjecture} The following result says that our conjecture holds for surfaces, under a suitable assumption on the Albanese variety (commonly referred to as being of maximal Albanese dimension).
 Its proof crucially uses the mild boundedness of abelian varieties (Corollary \ref{cor:mb_of_total_space}).

-\begin{theorem} Let $X$ be a projective integral surface over a field $k$ of characteristic zero such that $X_{\overline{k}}$ has no rational curves.
+\begin{theorem} Let $X$ be a projective integral surface over $k$ with no rational curves.
 If there is an abelian variety $A$ and a morphism $X\to A$ which is generically finite onto its image, then $X$ is mildly bounded over $k$. \end{theorem}

 We can also prove the conjecture for groupless projective surfaces which admit a non-constant map to some abelian variety.
 In particular, the conjecture holds if $X$ is a groupless projective normal surface with non-zero irregularity $q(X) := \mathrm{h}^1(X,\mathcal{O}_X)$. \begin{theorem} Let $X$ be a projective groupless surface over $k$.
 If $X$ admits a non-constant map to some abelian variety over $k$, then $X$ is mildly bounded over $k$. \end{theorem}